MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 # Set up Viva Engage as a multitenant organization

-Microsoft multitenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate across tenants as a unified network.
-Each configuration task must be performed in the order it appears.
+Multitenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate across tenants as a unified network.
+Multitenant organization enables your organzation to form a tenant group which enables cross-tenant engagement.
+[Learn more about multitenant organizations] (/entra/identity/multi-tenant-organizations/).

+This document presents configuration tasks in the order they must be performed.
 Administrator role requirements are called out for each task.

 > [!NOTE]
 > This experience is only available by cohort-based rollout.